Uber only has itself to blame for London license loss

 And to wonder aloud how they’ll be able to go anywhere without Uber.
 This in a city that has one of the most extensive and accessible public transport networks in the world — not to mention a large number of private hire vehicle companies other than Uber, some of which can also be summed by an app (such tech! much innovation! wow).

-How will we get home safety now, fretted others — apparently untroubled by the fact that London’s Met Police had informed the regulator that Uber was failing to report sex attacks by drivers on its platform.
+How will we get home safety now, fretted others — apparently untroubled by the fact that London’s Met Police had informed the regulator Uber was failing to report sex attacks by drivers on its platform.
 TfL cited Uber’s “approach to reporting serious criminal offenses” as a contributing factor to its decision to withdraw licensing.

 The deepest irony of all is that Uber can continue to operate in London while it appeals the regulator’s decision.
 Which will, at very least, take months.
 It could take years.